Sometimes,I wonder about my writing, but I keep on and on because it’s the best fuck-you I got.

 Fuck You Death

 Obviously with my community of supportive people I got, I’m probably going to die young.
 Now, I have something to leave behind for my kids.
+A lot of writers have written about their words being immortal, like a poem is immortal, a piece of their consciousness and heart that just simply won’t die.

 When my father died, I craved his words of wisdom.
 I still crave those words.
 I don’t remember all of them.That makes me so sad, and not much makes me sad like where I could use an emoji to convey it.
 I need his voice and his words.